mravinale/Prometeo/README.md

 Prometeo
 =============

-A SPA using javascript Angular framework , [take a look](http://prometeo.apphb.com/)
+A Poc that uses BreezJs, AngularJS and SignalR, [take a look](http://prometeo.apphb.com/)